-- 1. A supersport class motorcycle will be defined as an unmodified street motorcycle as delivered to the dealer from the manufacturer for the use in any American State.
+- A supersport class motorcycle will be defined as an unmodified street motorcycle as delivered to the dealer from the manufacturer for the use in any American State.
 For any particular model to be supersport legal, a minimum of 200 units for 3- and 4-cylinder motorcycles and 50 units for twins and singles must have been available through normal commercial channels through U.S. dealers.
 Limited production models not meeting these minimums must race in the appropriate displacement superbike class instead of supersport. - 2.
-Any motorcycle not in compliance with any American State specifications will be moved - up one displacement class unless demonstrated to be equivalent to US version.
-This rule does not apply to open class machines. - In order to alleviate any question as to the machine's eligibility to participate in a supersport class event, the following items must be as delivered to the general public: - a.
+Any motorcycle not in compliance with any American State specifications will be moved up one displacement class unless demonstrated to be equivalent to US version.
+This rule does not apply to open class machines. - 3.
+In order to alleviate any question as to the machine's eligibility to participate in a supersport class event, the following items must be as delivered to the general public: - a.
 Frame and swingarm assembly - b.
 Front forks (aftermarket springs and air caps are allowed) - c.
-Wheels

-- d.
+Wheels - d.
 Gasoline and oil tanks - e.
 Fenders and side covers - f.
 Brakes (see exception below) - g.
 Carburetor(s) (except internal jetting) - h.
 OEM Seat base - i.
-Engine cases and internals (except allowed in P-6) - No material may be added or removed from the internals of the engine. - The following modifications ARE ALLOWED to supersport class machines: - Aftermarket cam chain tensioners will be permitted to replace stock tensioners. - b.
+Engine cases and internals (except allowed in P-6) - 4.
+No material may be added or removed from the internals of the engine. - 5.
+The following modifications ARE ALLOWED to supersport class machines: - a.
+Aftermarket cam chain tensioners will be permitted to replace stock tensioners. - b.
 Handlebars: Any type of handlebar is allowed, subject to rule E-16. - c.
 Front fork braces may be added. - d.
 Steering dampers may be added. - e.
 Suspension: Rear shocks may be replaced with any type of suitable replacement (air or gas shocks are allowed).
 Fork springs may be replaced with optional or aftermarket springs.
 Fork caps may be modified or replaced to allow external adjustment of fork springs only.
 Fork damping valves may be added, removed or modified without restriction.
 Fork oil may be changed. - f.
 Tires: Original tires may be replaced with good DOT approved tires with a minimum of 1/16th inch tread or commercially manufactured non DOT approved full rain tires.
 Hand cut, modified, retread or knobby tires are not allowed.
-Racing-only tires slicks or otherwise (with the exception of full rains) are not allowed. - g.
-Controls: Brake lever, clutch lever, clutch perch, footrests, shift rod, gear shift lever, rear brake lever and throttle tube may be relocated or replaced without restriction.
-If sharp edges protrude, footrests must be covered with 1/8th inch rubber or soft plastic. - h.
-Headlight and taillight assemblies shall be removed.
+Racing-only tires slicks or otherwise (with the exception of full rains) are not allowed.